ocwg/discussions/README.md

 # OCWG Discussions
-This repo exists to assosiate with GitHub Discussions and acts as a repository of artefacts (recordings, transcripts, notes, etc) from meetings.
+This repo exists to assosiate with [GitHub Discussions](https://github.com/orgs/ocwg/discussions) and doubles as a repository of arteficts such as meeting transcripts.